Category: Lent

 and that has made all the difference.

-This poem, as you may recognize, is “The Road Less Traveled,” by Robert Frost, and it was always one of my favorites.
-Today’s readings speak, more or less, to the same sentiment, but with a more radical and crucial twist.
+I think of that poem because today’s readings speak, more or less, to the same sentiment, but with a more radical and crucial twist.
 Frost’s opinion is that both roads are equally valid, he simply chooses to take the one most people don’t.
 But the Gospel tells us that there really is only the one valid path, and that certainly is the road less traveled.
 We commonly call it the Way of the Cross.

 Moses makes it clear: he sets before the people life and death, and then begs them to choose life.
 Choosing life, for the Christian, means going down that less traveled Way of the Cross, a road that is hard and filled with pitfalls.
 And maybe the real problem is that there is a choice.
 Wouldn’t it be great if we only had the one way set before us and no matter how hard it would be, that was all we could choose?
 But God has given us freedom and wants us to follow that Way of the Cross in freedom, because that’s the only way that leads to life; the only way that leads to him.